 - Sense of advocacy – Advocacy typically begins with a nurse providing individual patients with information that empowers and instills confidence so they better understand a diagnosis or treatment; and can more efficiently express their feelings regarding their medical care.
-Nurses must also speak on behalf of or help patients or groups discuss their feelings when needed, such as communicating a patient’s wishes when they conflict with a physician’s (and in some cases, their families) opinion.
+Nurses must also speak on behalf of or help patients or groups discuss their feelings when needed, such as communicating a patient’s wishes when they conflict with a physician’s (and in some cases, their family’s) opinion.

 Speaking on behalf of a patient is one of the duties expected of a nurse, and while some nurses possess a natural desire to advocate for his or her patients, others take more concentrated measures.

-Helping to bridge the gap between patients and their health care providers, nurse advocates strive to improve or maintain the quality of care that a patient receives.
+Helping to bridge the gap between patients and their healthcare providers, nurse advocates strive to improve or maintain the quality of care that a patient receives.
 In addition to addressing the medical aspect of the profession, those who concentrate on nurse advocacy also deal with social work, research, insurance, and patient education.

 - Flexibility – The ability to adapt to change is one of the most important characteristics a nurse can have.
 Healthcare is ever-changing.
 When out in the workforce, change can be almost a daily occurrence.
-Workflows and health care laws can change.
+Workflows and healthcare laws can change.
 Policies change.
 It’s important for nurses-to-be to realize that organizations must keep up with change, which trickles down to the front-line staff.

-Healthcare is based on evidenced-based standards, which means that when new studies show certain treatments work better than others, it can be adopted as the new standard of care.
+Healthcare is based on evidence-based standards, which means that when new studies show certain treatments work better than others, it can be adopted as the new standard of care.
 Nurses must be kept up-to-date on current standards and be able to adopt them into their nursing practice.

 - Commitment – Nursing is not just a job.
 It’s who one is.
-Becoming a nurse is a commitment to caring for patients, going above and beyond when needed, devoting oneself to the profession.
+Becoming a nurse is a commitment to caring for patients, going above and beyond when needed, and devoting oneself to the profession.

 - Conscience – This concept means that nurses have morals they need to uphold.
 They must work ethically on behalf of patients as well as be empathetic with others (more on empathy below).